July 9, 2018

 Section 3 – Guidelines for Campus Demonstrations

-All student members of the university community have the right to hold a demonstration (including, but not limited to, a rally, gathering, protest, parade or procession) on campus.
+All student members of the university community have the right to hold a demonstration (including, but not limited to, a rally, gathering, protest, parade, procession, or hosting of a guest speaker) on campus, subject to and consistent with the guidelines stated in this Section, and the approval of the Director of Campus Activities or other authorized Student Affairs staff.
 Any property damages related to the demonstration may result in the assessment of fees associated with cleaning or repair costs to either the organization or the individuals.

-Reservations and prior arrangements are recommended for campus demonstrations.
-If students do not make advance reservations, their event may be moved or rescheduled in order to accommodate previously scheduled reservations, in accordance with the university’s right to establish reasonable time, place, and manner for campus events.
+Reservations and prior arrangements are required for campus demonstrations.
+If students do not make advance reservations, their event may be moved or rescheduled in order to accommodate previously scheduled reservations, in accordance with the university’s right to establish reasonable time, place, and manner guidelines for campus events.

-All demonstrations are encouraged to follow these guidelines, which serve as a mechanism to ensure a successful and safe demonstration:
+All demonstrations must follow these guidelines, which serve as a mechanism to ensure a successful and safe demonstration:

-I. Reservations for outdoor spaces or other venues to conduct campus demonstrations are encouraged and should be made through Trojan Event Services online at trojanevents.usc.edu.
+I. Reservations for outdoor spaces or other venues to conduct campus demonstrations must be made through Trojan Event Services online at trojanevents.usc.edu.
 These spaces are made available to the campus community on a first-come, first-served basis.
 Students may also reserve space to protest approved speakers, presenters or programs as long as those protests are consistent with the guidelines stated in the Reasonable Time, Place and Manner section of this policy.

 II.
-Representatives of the sponsoring organization wishing to stage a demonstration are encouraged to complete an Outdoor Event Questionnaire and a USC Event Permit Application at least two weeks prior to the demonstration.
+Representatives of the sponsoring organization wishing to stage a demonstration must complete an Outdoor Event Questionnaire and a USC Event Permit Application at least two weeks prior to the demonstration.
 The Trojan Event Services staff will check on the availability of the venue requested and can facilitate communication with Safety and Risk Management, Operations and Maintenance, Public Safety and Student Affairs, as needed.

 III.
-Representatives of the organization sponsoring a demonstration are encouraged to attend a meeting with the Director of Campus Activities or other Student Affairs staff so that expectations, rights and responsibilities are mutually understood.
-The sponsoring organization is responsible for the behavior of the organization’s members and of guests from off campus.
+Representatives of the organization sponsoring a demonstration must meet with the Director of Campus Activities or other authorized Student Affairs staff to discuss and develop necessary safety and security and crowd management procedures, to ensure that expectations, rights and responsibilities are mutually understood, and to provide the Director of Campus Activities or other Student Affairs staff with sufficient information to evaluate the crowd management and safety and security plans regarding the demonstration.
+Such management and safety plans are subject to modification should conditions or circumstances change.
+All off-campus guests intended to participate in a demonstration must be formally invited by a sponsoring on-campus organization, and the sponsoring organization is responsible for the behavior of the organization’s members and of guests from off campus.
 Informing these members and guests of the university’s expectations is the responsibility of the sponsoring organization’s representatives.
 The sponsoring organization’s representatives should also explain to the organization’s members and guests the individual and organizational implications for failure to adhere to these expectations.

 IV.
-When a campus demonstration is scheduled, organizers can expect the university personnel present (typically staff from the Division of Student Affairs) to help ensure that organizers’ rights are protected and the university’s regular and essential operations and activities continue.
+When a campus demonstration is scheduled, organizers can expect the university personnel present (typically staff from the Division of Student Affairs and/or Department of Public Safety) to help ensure that organizers’ rights are protected and the university’s regular and essential operations and activities continue.
 Such regular and essential operations and activities include, but are not limited to, classes, meetings, and the standard operation of university offices and facilities.
-As the university is concerned about the entire university community and visitors, particular attention will be spent on managing crowds, maintaining access to buildings, sidewalks, streets, etc. and personal safety for all.
+As the university is concerned about the entire university community and visitors, particular attention will be paid to managing crowds, maintaining access to buildings, sidewalks, streets, etc. and personal safety for all.